-Now that I’ve lived here for years, I’ve got a much better idea about the best places to shop for furniture and housewares in Bangkok.
+Now that I’ve lived here for years, I have a much better idea about the best places to shop for furniture and housewares in Bangkok.
 So, if you’ve just moved to Bangkok or are planning on moving here, follow what I say and not what I did, and you’ll be able to furnish your house or apartment for a fraction of the money I spent.

 Chatuchak Weekend Market in northern Bangkok also has tons of furniture stores.
 Here you’ll find mostly traditional Thai furniture with a lot of beautiful hand-carved wooden chairs, tables, beds, dressers etc., but the prices are wonderful and the quality is superb.
 These merchants will also deliver, often for free, so don’t worry about having to get the furniture home when you buy it.